murphye/cheap-gke-cluster/README.md

 1. Examining `virtualservice.yaml` and [understand how it works](https://docs.solo.io/gloo-edge/master/introduction/traffic_management/).
 1. Deploying your own application onto your new Kubernetes cluster.
 1. Modifying `virtualservice.yaml` to use your application's upstream.
 You can view upstreams with `glooctl get upstream`.
 Make sure the application is available at `/` or the Load Balancer health checks will fail.
-You may choose to rewrite the path as is done in `virtualservice.yaml` or change the `regional-l7-xlb-map-http` in `load-balancer.tf`.
+You may choose to rewrite the path as is done in `virtualservice.yaml` or change the `regional-l7-xlb-map-http` and `l7-xlb-basic-check-http` in `load-balancer.tf` to use a path other than `"/"`.

 ### Use Anti-Affinity Rules for Application Resilency